 - 2 ounces bourbon

-In a rocks or highball glass put your orange wheel, maraschino cherry, water and sugar
+- In a rocks or double old fashioned glass put your orange wheel, maraschino cherry, water and sugar